-The summer holidays are upon us for most schools in the Northern Hemisphere, and for some parents, this is a time to make incredible memories and spend quality time with our children.
-For others though, it can be a stressful time, wondering how on earth you are going to entertain the kids for so long!
+The holidays are upon us for a lot of schools, and for some parents, this is a time to make incredible memories and spend quality time with our children.
+For others though, it can be a stressful time, wondering how on earth you are going to entertain the kids!

 As parents, we all want what is best for our children, but sometimes figuring out what is best is the most difficult part.
 With social media being so prominent in our modern lives, we can’t help but compare ourselves.
 Maybe I should do more craft with my children?
 Maybe we should get outdoors more?
 Am I helping my child to learn enough?
-Are they getting too much screen time?
+Should I be limiting screen time?

-Depending where in the world you are, you might be facing anything between four and 10 weeks with no school, and we all want to ensure that we can help our children get as much value from the holidays as possible.
-After all, we may only get 18 summers with our children and this is one of them!
+Depending where in the world you are, you might have quite a lot of time with no school, and we all want to ensure that we can help our children get as much value from the holidays as possible.

 School may or may not provide your child with homework or projects for the holidays.
-If they have, you won’t want your child spending the entire time working, but if they haven’t, you’ll probably not wish for your child to go six weeks without picking up a book or pen and paper.
+If they have, you won’t want your child spending the entire time working, but if they haven’t, you’ll probably not wish for your child to go throughout the holidays without picking up a book or pen and paper.
 Your child may even be fortunate enough to have access to some kind of online learning platform such as EducationCity or Exact Path.
-So how do we find the balance between encouraging them to continue their learning, whilst avoiding far too much screen time?
+So how do we find the balance between encouraging them to continue their learning and limiting screen time?

 We have an unwritten rule in our house, if the children want to lose themselves to the television, PlayStation, or Nintendo DS, then they have to do something that will help them to grow first.
 This can be any of the following:

 If they come to me and ask for cartoons on the TV, I will simply ask them to choose one of the above first and they will.
 I try to avoid telling them what to do because they need time to explore their own interests.
 If they aren’t too sure where to start, here are some ideas they might like.